 “a broad, balanced, rich experience for students, leading to worthwhile qualifications”.

 Students in year 7 will study either French or Spanish and either German or Russian.
-Parents will be given the option to state their preferences at the Parents' Evening on Induction Day.
+Parents will be given the option to state their preferences when they have been allocated a place at Woodbridge.
 The availability of this choice will depend on there being roughly equal numbers for both languages.
-Students at Churchfields Junior School have already started learning Russian and it is expected that they will continue with it.
+Students are usually expected to continue with one of the languages that they have been studying at their primary school.

-All students make a guided choice beginning of year 9: they either continue with both their languages, leading to GCSEs in two languages in year 11, or opt to replace one of their languages with another GCSE or applied course.
-Courses currently offered include GCSE Art, GCSE Design Technology, GCSE Business, GCSE Computer Science, GCSE Drama, Cambridge National Health & Social Care and Cambridge Information Technologies.
+All students make a guided choice beginning of year 9: they either continue with both their languages, potentially leading to GCSEs in two languages in year 11, or opt to replace one of their languages with another pre-GCSE or applied course.
+Courses currently offered include Art, Design Technology, Business, Computer Science, Drama, Health & Social Care and Cambridge Information Technologies.
 These courses provide a foundation year for GCSE and students then continue their studies of them in year 10 and 11.

 At Key Stage 4 all students study the core curriculum of English, Mathematics, Science (double or triple GCSE), PE and Life Studies.
 Students continue with the choice they made for year 9, and have three further choices to make from a wide range, including Computer Science, Media Studies, Design Technology, Sociology and Psychology.
 The study of a modern foreign language and either Geography or History to GCSE is compulsory for the majority of students and will form two of their three choices.
 Most students will go on to gain 9 or 10 GCSEs.
 Some students will study fewer and will be given support through our Study Support programme.